-CLOTH can recommend Dressmakers, Tailors, Upholsterers and Curtain makers when you get your fabric here.
+CLOTH can recommend Dressmakers, Tailors, Upholsterers and has a Curtain making service when you get your fabric at CLOTH.

 GUIDE FOR ESTIMATING FABRIC FOR DRESSMAKING AND TAILORING